markjhku/laser_calibration/README.rst

 grid_sweep_optimize function
 -------
-This is a built-in calibration routine where up to 2 mirror-dimensions (generic N-dimension can be readily implemented as future effort) will be swept, with photon number recorded at each ``(x,y)`` location, and the photon number distribution ``n(x,y)`` is fitted to 1 or 2D Gaussian, and the center of the distribution is the location where the mirrors are set to.
+This is the primary calibration routine provided by this package, where up to 2 mirror-dimensions (generic N-dimension can be readily implemented as future effort) will be swept, with photon number recorded at each ``(x,y)`` location, and the photon number distribution ``n(x,y)`` is fitted to 1 or 2D Gaussian, and the center of the distribution is the location where the mirrors are set to.

+The sweep range is fixed to be over the entire mirror range, -1 to 1.
+This is intentional.
+Without further information on the setup and how to use the code, I assume we want a more or less automatic algorithm.
+With more information on the use-case of the code, an implementation of the sweep range as user-supplied arguments would be appropriate.

+The user can supply ``step``, which is the step size of the sweep.
+The actual value swept is set by ``numpy``'s ``range`` function.

+The initial guesses for center and width are determined using the first (center-of-mass) and second moments, which provide very accurate guess as long as the response distribution is well-approximated by Gaussian and signal-to-noise is decent.

 To import, run::